jdriselvato/PKCPSP/README.md

 ## Credits

-- Thanks Sean Young for creating such a fun game and inspiring me write a clone of it
+- Thanks Sean Young for creating such a fun game and inspiring me to write a clone of it

 ## License

 The MIT License (MIT)

-Copyright (c) [year] [fullname]
+Copyright (c) 2015 John Riselvato

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal